nus-cs3281/2023/students/domlimm/progress.md

 # CS3281 Semester's Progress

+## Summary

+I was assigned to work on the v9-migration from noSQL to SQL of TEAMMATES.

+The tasks that I have done range from

+- Creating entities.
+- Writing up the DB functionalities of the respective entities.
+- Adding the business/logic layers of the respective entities.
+- Migrating the endpoints i.e., Actions.

+Aside from the above, I have worked on a few other frontend related tasks, reviewed PRs and manage issues of new contributors.

 | Week | Achievements                                                                                                                                                     |
 | ---- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | 1    | Authored PR (put on hold by request): [Instructor Viewing Student Activities: Bug Fix and Enhancement #12024](https://github.com/TEAMMATES/teammates/pull/12024) |